-This Honey Sriracha Salmon Sheet Pan Dinner is delicious and simple.
+This Honey Sriracha Salmon Recipe is delicious and simple.
 Done in 30 minutes, this healthy dinner is paleo, gluten free and easy to make!
-Made on one pan – it’s quick and simple to make and clean up!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.